The History of F.I.P.J.P.

 The French Federation was also having managerial problems, but in 1969, after the election of a new committee at the head of the French Federation (F.F.P.J.P.), the new President decided to contact the National Federations, mentioned above, with a view to breathing new life into the International Federation.
 Discussions during a meeting in Marseille in 1970 were positive and the year after a World Championship was organised by the County Committee of Alpes-Maritimes under the direction of the F.I.P.J.P.´s young and new General Secretary, Mr Henri Bernard.
 Since this date, the World Championships have been organised every year without interruption.

-The immediate goal of the C.M.S.B. was to be recognised as a member of the C.I.O.
+The immediate goal of the C.M.S.B. was to be recognized as a member of the C.I.O.
 (International Olympic Committee), the purpose of which was consideration for entry to the Olympic Games.
 This recognition was granted on October 15th, 1986 in Lausanne.
 The candidature of the C.M.S.B. to the Olympic Games in Barcelona, as a demonstration sport was unfortunately not agreed and the only way forward for the C.M.S.B. is to continue, year after year, to improve and re-present its application.